SAMIA HESNI

 “Illocutionary Frustration” (Mind, 2018)

-Works in Progress / Forthcoming (drafts available; please email)
+Works in Progress / Forthcoming (drafts and/or slides available; please email)

 Script Disruption and Social Change (forthcoming in Constructing Social Hierarchy. eds.
 Karen Jones, Laura Schroeter, Francois Schroeter, OUP.)